thaumant/lucid-suggest/examples/browser-vue/README.md

-# LucidSuggest example for browser using plain JavaScript
+# LucidSuggest example for Vue

 ## Try it